 The System is dependent upon information provided from the ERS Plan for recognizing OPEB liability, deferred inflows, deferred outflows, and expense information.
 The ERS Plan information provided to the System used retiree data for OPEB reporting in fiscal year 2018.
-The System anticipates that an additional restatement may be required in fiscal year 2019 when the ERS Plan calculates the OPEB information using both active and retiree data.
-Any restatement will be determined based on additional data provided to the System from the State.
+We believe that the contributions made for active employees do not represent a post-employment benefit but rather a current period expense.
+Accordingly, contributions made subsequent to the measurement date by the System for active employees have been recorded as an expense as of August 31, 2018 and contributions made subsequent to the measurement date by the System for retirees have been recorded as a deferred outflow as of August 31, 2018.